 For security reasons, the deployed virtual machines have remote desktop access disabled.
 Learn here how to enable remote desktop access for a virtual machine.

 Azure SQL Servers and Databases

 OutSystems on Microsoft Azure solution template uses Azure SQL Database service.
 Each environment contains one SQL server and three SQL databases - the Platform/Applications database, the Logging database, and the Sessions database.

 The price tier of all created databases is "S3 Standard".

 VM_admin_user is the username you fill during the setup in the solution template wizard for the virtual machines administration user.
 The database administration user password is the same as for the virtual machine administration user.

-Each environment has an associated storage account.
+Each deploy has an associated storage account.
 This storage account will hold the log files of the installation and configuration steps of each virtual machine, along with several configuration files used by the OutSystems environments.

 Application Gateways and Public IP Addresses